Contamination is the #1 reason to troubleshoot optical networks. Reference this free full-size wall poster as a helpful reminder.

 While standards bodies have established acceptance criteria for the quality and cleanliness of fiber connector end faces, technicians still face challenges with implementing these practices.
 Without the right fiber testing tools, including fiber optic inspection solutions such as fiber inspection probes and fiber optic inspection scopes, maintaining these standards or specifications is difficult and time consuming.

 A single particle mated into the core of a fiber can cause significant back reflection, insertion loss and even equipment damage.
-Learn more about our “INSPECT BEFORE YOU CONNECT” process to ensure fiber end faces are clean prior to mating connectors in our fiber certification white paper.
+Learn more about our “INSPECT BEFORE YOU CONNECT” process to ensure fiber end faces are clean prior to mating connectors.

 Contaminated or dirty fiber is the number-one cause of fiber optic network degradation, including permanent equipment damage.
 As a result, proactive fiber optic inspection programs support the deployment of large-scale fiber optic network and fiber optic cabling initiatives and ensure reliable, high-quality delivery of high-speed, high-capacity, broadband services.
 VIAVI Solutions’ fiber optic inspection product line, including fiber inspection probes and fiber optic inspection scopes (or simply known as fiber microscopes), offers easy-to-use fiber optic inspection tools that, among other applications, allow field technicians, network managers, IT professionals and contractors to determine the cleanliness of fiber connections when they install the network.
 VIAVI fiber optic inspection and cleaning solutions also offer the industry’s leading fiber inspection microscopes, fiber inspection probes, and automated fiber analysis software necessary for these programs.